ethereum/go-ethereum/docs/fundamentals/command-line-options.md

           show help

     --synctarget value                                                     ($GETH_SYNCTARGET)
-          File for containing the hex-encoded block-rlp as sync target(dev feature)
+          Hash of the block to full sync to (dev testing feature)

     --version, -v                       (default: false)
           print the version